opf/openproject/docs/development/contribution-documentation/documentation-style-guide/README.md

 Use these terms when referring to OpenProject’s main application elements:

 - **Header menu**: This is the blue bar at the top that spans the width of the application.
 It includes the OpenProject logo, the search field, the link to all projects, the global modules, the help icon and the user’s avatar.
 - **Project menu**: This is the menu on the left in the OpenProject application that displays the modules after the selection of a project.

+All project menu items are spelled as in the application in bold, e.g.

+- In the project menu, select **Work packages** to open your work package list.

-### How to document the menus
+### How to document a navigation path

 To be consistent, use this format when you write about UI navigation.
+Use the same names as in the application in italic and with arrows in between:

-1. In the header menu, click on your **Avatar > Administration** to find system settings.
+* In the header menu, click on your *Avatar > Administration* to find system settings.

-2. In the project menu, select **Work packages** to open your work package list.

 ## Images